-Update 06-13-17: Check out our refreshed and up-to-date article on ‘How To Master Retinoscopy in Optometry School’ here!
+Update 06-13-17: Check out our refreshed Ret article on how to “Step Up Your Retinoscopy Skills”

 This is a ‘How-To’ article for retinoscopy and it is especially useful for first-year optometry students.
 For pre-optometry students or optometry who are unfamiliar with the technique please check out the link to the simulator at the bottom of the page.

 Retinoscopy is a method utilized to get an idea of a patient’s prescription objectively, without needing any responses from the patient.
 In simple terms, the observer shines a light into the patient’s eyes and observes the direction of the light reflex.
 There are three different motions that can be observed: with or against the direction of the retinoscope motion, or neutral.
 This is a much more difficult technique to explain in words; however the basics can certainly be grasped.
 With motion occurs when the reflex of the streak moves with the light of the retinoscope, and against signifies the reflex moves in the direction opposite the motion of the retinoscope.
 The ultimate objective is to obtain a neutral reflex.
 A neutral reflex is characterized as a bright, stationary reflex that engulfs the patient’s eye.